alessandroNarcisi96/MailCustomerCustomerSegmentation/README.md

 <p align="center">
   <img src="https://github.com/alessandroNarcisi96/MailCustomerCustomerSegmentation/blob/master/images/cluster.png" alt="Sublime's custom image"/>
 </p>
-Basically the goal is dividing data in groups.<br/>
+Basically, the goal is dividing data into groups.<br/>
-Inside of each cluster we find the centre of the cluster called centroid.<br/>
+Inside each cluster we find the center of the cluster called the centroid.<br/>

 ### How many clusters?
-In this algorithm  we have to decide in advance the number of cluster.<br/>
+In this algorithm,  we have to decide in advance the number of clusters.<br/>
-Once we found it, KMeans will optimize the grouping by minimizing the sum of squares of the distance of the datapoints from the centroid.<br/><br/>
+Once we find it, KMeans will optimize the grouping by minimizing the sum of squares of the distance of the data points from the centroid.<br/><br/>

-But the question is still there:how can we find the number of clusters?<br/>
+But the question is still there: how can we find the number of clusters?<br/>
-A very famous method is elbow method.<br/>
+A very famous method is the elbow method.<br/>
 The logic is explained by these lines of code<br/>

 ![alt text](https://github.com/alessandroNarcisi96/MailCustomerCustomerSegmentation/blob/master/images/code.png)<br/>

-We define a range of cluster and we evaluated which one divide better the datapoints.<br/>
+We define a range of clusters and we evaluated which one divides better the datapoints.<br/>
 In this case to measure the goodness I will use inertia.<br/>
 It is the sum of squared distances of samples to their closest cluster center.<br/><br/>